sharontherese/latin-mass-funeral/content/start-here/about-the-latin-mass/index.md

 +++
 text = ""
-title = "The Latin Mass"
-toggle = false
+title = "About the Latin Mass" toggle = false

 +++